isotoma/antlr4-demo-python3/README.md

 # antlr4-demo-python3

+## Get ANTLR

+Only once, get the JAR for antlr:

+    curl -o antlr-4.13.1-complete.jar https://www.antlr.org/download/antlr-4.13.1-complete.jar

+You'll need java if not already installed

+    sudo apt install default-jre

 ## Running ANTLR4 on the grammar file

 You only need to do this if you change the grammar file `Demo.g4`.

-Only once, get the JAR for antlr:

-    curl -o antlr-4.13.1-complete.jar https://www.antlr.org/download/antlr-4.13.1-complete.jar

-To run it:

-    java -jar antlr-4.13.1-complete.jar -Werror -no-listener -visitor -Dlanguage=Python3 -o demo Demo.g4

-This is also provided in the shell script `antlr4.sh`
+    `./antlr4.sh`

 ## Python setup

+    pyenv local 3.12
+    pip install poetry # if not already poetry self add poetry-plugin-shell

     poetry install
     poetry shell

+## Running a program

+To execute a program in the Demo language

+    ./democli program1.demo

+## ANTLR debugging

+You can view the tree - TBC